o7ka4aln1ka/abench-management-console/README.md

 ## Requirements:
 *  Iternet connection
 *  Ubuntu 18.04 LTS (clean install)
-*  Modern web browser like Google Chrome, Mozilla Firefox, Microsoft Edge
+*  Modern web browser like Google Chrome or Mozilla Firefox
 <a name="tech"></a>
 ## Tech
 A-bench-dashboard uses a number of open source projects to work properly: